Congratulations! Your federal resume landed you an interview! Are you prepared?

 Start at least 24 hours before your interview, and starting a week before your interview is a much better idea, if possible.

-Be Fully Prepared for Your Federal Interview
+How to Prepare for Your Federal Job Interview

 You cannot afford to NOT ace this interview because it is too difficult to get these federal interview opportunities.